Refudiate (pronounced ri-fyoo-dee-yet)

 arise.
 Ich bin ein Berliner (I am a Berliner) was a speech delivered in West

-Berlin on 26 June 1963 by President John Kennedy (1917-1963; US president 1961—1963),
+Berlin on 26 June 1963 by John Kennedy (JFK, 1917–1963; US president 1961-1963),

 one of the most famous of the high Cold War.

-The text used by Kennedy was:
+The words spoken by Kennedy were:

 “Two thousand years ago, the proudest boast was 'Civis Romanus sum' (I am a Roman citizen).
 Today, in the world of freedom, the proudest